-There is the description of each action available in the different displays:
+Below is the description of each action available in the different displays.

-Figure 3-7 Toolbar actions description
+Figure 8.
+Toolbar actions description

-3.3.8.First time connection
+3.3.8.
+First-time connection

 The BLU mobile application cannot fully identify a BLU module unless it has already been connected at least once.
-On the "Connection" display of the application, your BLU power meter will be identified as "Laser Detector" with numbers representing the MAC address of the BLU.
-This is shown on the image below with red arrows.
-The next time you connect to the BLU, the mobile application will correctly identify it and will change the generic "Laser Detector" name to the type of power you have.
+On the connection display of the application, your BLU power meter will be identified as Laser Detector with numbers representing the MAC address of the BLU.
+This is shown in the image below with red arrows.
+Next time you connect to the BLU, the mobile application will correctly identify it and will change the generic "Laser Detector" name to the type of power you have.
 The MAC address will also change to show the serial number of the device instead.
 Both of these changes are represented in the image below with green arrows.

-≡ Connection \mathcal{O} UP19K-15S-H5 Laser Detector c248e144-055b-4f44-87cb-891128b69746 Laser Detector b8a37150-2d26-4dee-b01d-5053b9224716
+Connection \bigcirc UP19K-15S-H5 Laser Detector c248e144-055b-4f44-87cb-891128b69746 Laser Detector b8a37150-2d26-4dee-b01d-5053b9224716

-Figure 3-8 First time connection
+Figure 9.
+First-time connection